 Answers to Possible Objections

 - The Restore Democracy Plan will take too long.
-I want revolution now! – There is no shortcut to real, sustainable social change; it takes hard, grassroots work to educate people and change social conditions so that change is sustainable.
-If we try a frontal assault, not only will we likely fail, but we may give those in power an excuse to end even more of our civil liberties so that a stratagem like the one we are proposing might not be possible.
+I want revolution now! – There is no shortcut to real, sustainable social change; it takes hard, grassroots work to educate people and change social conditions so that progress is not easily rolled back.
+If we try a frontal assault, not only will we likely fail, but we may give those in power an excuse to end even more of our civil liberties so that a stratagem like we are proposing might never again be possible.
 That said, the amendment will be relatively easy to pass using the Prohibition amendment as a model.
-It, too, consisted of a left/center/right coalition joining together.
-As noted above, it took them only 17 months to make the amendment law; 8 other constitutional amendments took less than a year; one, lowering the voting age to 18, took only four months to pass.
+It, too, consisted of a left/center/right coalition.
+As noted above, it took them only 17 months to make the amendment law and many other amendments took much less time.

 - If we leave the encampments without substantial victory, it will look like we lost. – I’m sure you’ve heard the story of the Trojan horse: The Greeks had tried for a decade to penetrate and defeat the city-state of Troy, their enemy.
 After a string of military failures, the Greek army devised a clever scheme.
 They constructed a large wooden horse, hid several soldiers inside, wheeled it up to the city wall and pretended to sail away.
 The Trojans, thinking they had won, pulled the horse into their fortress city as a trophy.
 That night the Greek soldiers snuck out of the horse and opened the city gates for the rest of the Greek army, which had sailed back under cover of night.
 The Greeks won a decisive victory over Troy, ending the war.